RevUp

 and more at Mindgrub

-Alerts
+1. Alerts

 Changes to rates, timekeepers, and matters (cases) would be pulled from a database and flagged in the UI to notify users of new information, inconsistencies, & errors.
-These alerts would surface as banner and pill flags ranging in severity throughout the system that the user could take action on.
+Alerts would surface as banner and pill flags ranging in severity throughout the system that the user could take action on.
 The user had a single-pane view of alerts from the highest level that would allow them to drill down to where action was required.

-Tasks
+1. Tasks

 Actions would automatically be created for each flag and lumped into tasks.
 Team members could complete these actions, create a task for themselves, or a manager could delegate tasks out to their team.
 Relevant updates would cascade throughout the system so that they were updated one time in a single place.